Loss Prevention Systems Inc

 - Workers’ Compensation

-- License does not have current W/C – HARTFORD CASUALTY INSURANCE COMPANY
+- Workers' Compensation Insurance – HARTFORD CASUALTY INSURANCE COMPANY

 A contractor’s bond protects consumers up to the bond amount if the contractor fails to fulfill contractual obligations or violates CSLB regulations.